Dublin Zoo - Visitors Guide

 Dublin Zoo is located in the stunning Phoenix Park, Dublin 8.

-Hop-On Hop-Off: The Dublin Bus Hop-On Hop-Off Tour has a stop in the Phoenix Park close to Dublin Zoo!
+The Dublin Bus Hop-On Hop-Off Tour has a stop in the Phoenix Park close to Dublin Zoo!
 Enjoy the ultimate Dublin day out with a hop on hop off tour and a trip to the Zoo!
+City Sightseeing Dublin and Big Bus Tours also have a stop close to Dublin Zoo.

-Luas: There is a Luas stop about 20 minutes walking distance from the Zoo.
+There is a Luas stop about 20 minutes walking distance from the Zoo.
+The closest Luas stop is Heuston Station.

 Parking at Dublin Zoo